lorenzoorsingher/unlearning-under-imbalance/README.md

 ## Evaluation

-Evaluation can be ran standalone with:
+Evaluation can be also be run standalone with:

 ```python
 python auto_eval.py \